superhero1/ffritz/README-APP.md

 or just "br" as an alias.

-There are two flavours for the constructed filesystem:
+There are three flavours for the constructed filesystem:

 1. Keeping most of the filesystem read-only
 2. Using a writeable overlay for the whole filesystem
+3. Using a writable copy of the filesystem

 Option (1):